Impact

 Risk and Exploitability

-The CVSS score of 7.8 indicates a high severity vulnerability, while the EPSS score is not available, so the current likelihood of exploitation is unknown.
+The CVSS score of 7.8 indicates a high severity vulnerability, and the EPSS score is less than 1 %, suggesting a low current exploitation probability.
 The vulnerability is not listed in CISA's KEV catalog.
-The likely attack vector is local, requiring an authorized user with permission to run code that interacts with the DWM library; remote or unauthenticated exploitation is not indicated by the data provided.
+The attack vector is local; an attacker must already have permission to run applications that load the DWM library and then trigger the integer overflow or wraparound condition.
+No remote or unauthenticated exploitation is indicated by the current data.

 OpenCVE Enrichment